senseexcel/senseexcel/install_guide.md

 ## 3. What You Can Expect from Sense Excel

-In this chapter, we will explain what can be expected of Sense Excel and what cannot.
+In this chapter, we will explain what can be expected of Sense Excel and what can't.

 ### Sense Excel can/does not...